soniasingla/Piston-Tutorial/README.md

 Before you start building your first game, you need to make sure that you have already installed [Rust and Cargo](https://doc.rust-lang.org/book/ch01-01-installation.html), and have already built a [hello-world project](https://doc.rust-lang.org/book/ch01-02-hello-world.html) with Cargo.

 If you haven’t done so, we recommend you to Install Rust and Cargo.
 You can follow up [this](https://doc.rust-lang.org/book/ch01-00-getting-started.html) guide

-> A piston is a modular open-source game engine that helps in developing 2D, 3D, and a lot of other things.
-You can learn more about Piston at the official website

 To check whether you have `Rust` and `Cargo` installed correctly, open a terminal and enter this: